All the mystery contestants on The Masked Singer

 Courtney Act, Judge Rinder and Will Young were also thrown into the mix.

-According to Betfair, Izzard is the most likely to be revealed to be Lionfish at 11/1.
+According to the bookies, Lionfish is most likely to be Izzard with odds of 11/10.

 Doughnuts sang “Eye of the Tiger” by Survivor for his performance.